 How does it work?
 What will I be expected to do?

-We’re constantly evolving as we go to accommodate the needs and skills of the young people and the wishes of their parents, but this is a really enthusiastic group that meets after school on Thursdays, during term time, 4.00 – 5.00 pm (arrive any time from 3.15).
+We’re constantly evolving as we go to accommodate the needs and skills of the young people and the wishes of their parents, but this is a really enthusiastic group (currently 16 choristers) that meets after school on Thursdays, during term time, 4.00 – 5.00 pm (arrive any time from 3.30).
 This is a rehearsal but with some social time and activities built in.
 Parents are welcome to stay for the rehearsal (many do) or free to go off and do a bit of shopping!

-Yes, The Youth Choir is for young people from about Year 3 (age 7) onwards, we rehearse in church, always sing from music and aim for a high performance standard.
+Yes, The Youth Choir is for young people from about Year 3 (age 7/8) onwards, we rehearse in church, always sing from music and aim for a high performance standard.
 The Youth Choir performs regularly, often with the adult choir, at the 9.30 service on the first and third Sundays of the month.
 Other services come along from time to time, especially when they are of significance to the wider community.